 Former neighbours in Walderslade also have memories of Jim and Flo.
 They regularly hosted big Guy Fawkes Night bonfires at Tunbury Farm.
 Jim allowed friends to keep animals there including rabbits.
-He used to talk about his father being the 'captain' of a trawler and about Grimsby kippers!
-William and Barbara met Jim's relatives on one occasion when they took him Grimsby.
+He used to talk about his father being a trawler captain, and about Grimsby kippers!
+William and Barbara met Jim's relatives on one occasion when they took him to Grimsby.